phase2/d8_decorators/README.md

 Core Protected
 Core Public
 ```
-which shows that the core service ran first and then test_decorator_a ran.
+which shows that the test_decorator_a ran first followed by the normal
+core service.

 ## test_decorator_a
 A simple decorator that extends the core service.